yanxx422/Javascript-storefront-backend-api-with-postgres-project/README.md

 The test scripts will automatically create `shopping_db_test` database upon running and delete it when finished, so there is no need to create a test database.

-After creating the database and the `.env` file, go back to terminal.
+After creating the database and the `.env` file, go back to terminal:

 Run ` db-migrate up`  to create the database schema (don't forget to run `db-migrate down` to delete the tables in the end).